expectedbehavior/common-files/README.markdown

 Contributions are made through the PR process common throughout the land.
 If you don't know what that means, make an issue and we'll get it sorted.

 # Personalizing
 This section is about making changes only for yourself.
 Please consider contributing before personalizing the common files.
-If you've looked at the contribution guidelines and you're still not sure, Some good indicators it should be personal are
+If you've looked at the contribution guidelines and you're still not sure, some good indicators it should be personal are

 - It costs money or requires a subscription to something the company doesn't pay for.
 - You've talked to other people about it and nobody has shown any interest.